VannaDii/quantum-site-ts/readme.md

 ## What's involved

 For a typical website, a web server (or farm) would be up and running, ready to serve requests at all times.
 For a quantum site, thanks to serverless, there is no web server (nor farm) running all the time.
-This example uses several [Amazon Web Services (AWS)](https://aws.amazon.com/) to make this happen:
+This example uses several [Amazon Web Services (AWS)](https://aws.amazon.com/) to make this happen.
+The following services need to be activated on the account being used:

 - [API Gateway](https://console.aws.amazon.com/apigateway/home)
   - Used to expose `dev` and `prod` stages of Lambda functions using Custom Domain Names, SSL, and Edge Optimizations.